 Before you begin

-- We hold stargazing events for all of the family throughout the year.
-Give your local National Trust place a call to see if there is an event coming up.
+• We hold stargazing events for all the family throughout the year.
+Give your local National Trust place a call to see if there is an event coming up near you.

-- Download an app like Star Walk (iPhone) or Google Sky (android) to your mobile or tablet, and they will tell you what stars you can see from your current location.
-You can also install Stellarium on your desktop computer to explore the skies near you.
+• Download an app like Star Walk (iPhone) or Google Sky (android) to your mobile or tablet, and they will tell you what stars you can see from your current location.
+You can also install Stellarium on your desktop computer and use it to explore the skies near you

 What to take with you

-- Your camera to capture the wonder on stargazer’s faces or the stars above.
+• Your camera to capture the wonder on the faces of stargazers or the stars above.
 There is quite an art to photographing the night sky so take a look at our photography video for a few tips.